Mango Sticky Rice

 If you somehow end up with leftovers (rare, but it happens), here’s how to keep them fresh:

-Keep This One on Repeat
+Keep This One in Your Back Pocket

 RECIPE